mirage/mirage-www/tmpl/wiki/deployment.md

 deployment key (which is stored encrypted in the `.travis.yml` file, and can only be decrypted by the Travis infrastructure).
 Once that's installed, we initialise `git` and clone the deployment repository.
-We then compress our output kernel, update the `xen/latest` pointer to refer to the new kernel, commit everything, and push the results back.
+We then compress our output unikernel, update the `xen/latest` pointer to refer to the new unikernel, commit everything, and push the results back.

 ### Updating the live website